greenelab/covid19-review/content/response-to-reviews/pathogenesis-v1.md

 1.2 Furin discussion: The description of furin in this manuscript is confusing; it is highlighted in the conclusion as a mutation that has allowed for increased virulence, but is not mentioned in the opening paragraphs of the paper where host proteases are described (e.g. lines 229-235, line 279), or the section describing the hinge-like movement of the spike protein which is induced by furin (lines 591-603) and only mentioned fleetingly in the middle of a the next paragraph.
 A more thorough discussion of the furin-site insertion in the SARS-CoV-2 genome (and what information is still missing) earlier or more prominently in the paper is warranted.

+**
+Thank you for catching this oversight.
+Several additions have been made to the text to address the role of furin.
+The paragraph that introduces proteolytic priming has been expanded to discuss the furin injection site insertion.

+**

 1.3 Detected versus infectious: The distinction between RT-qPCR detection and viral infection assays in cell culture models should be more clear.
 Although this point is acknowledged (e.g. lines 713-714) it is not clear whether viral RNA or infectious virus is being described at certain points in the review (i.e. line 663) and a brief description of the advantages and limitations of these methods would be useful for the reader.

 Minor: